 This nine-month study does not involve an independent review board.
 NASA uses independent reviews for early-stage strategic missions to put these important and complex science missions on the path to success.

-NASA expects to hold a full public meeting of the UAP Independent Study Team in late Spring, 2023.
+NASA expects to hold a full public meeting of the UAP Independent Study Team in late spring/early summer 2023.
 The meeting will be broadcast to the public.

 A full report will be released to the public in conjunction with NASA’s principles of openness, transparency, and scientific integrity.
 After the report is released, NASA will hold a public meeting to discuss the study’s findings.
 NASA is going in with an open mind and we expect to find that explanations will apply to some events and different explanations will apply to others.
 We will not underestimate what the natural world contains, and we believe there is a lot to learn.
 Data is the language of scientists, so we are excited to see what the independent study team discovers.